Park-SM/HiltBinder/README.md

 ```

 ### *Generic Type - set multibinding*<br>
 > You can set the return type as a generic type through `@HiltSetBinds`.
-Not only `@HiltSetBinds` but also `@HiltMapBinds`.
-Of course, multiple generic types are possible.
+Of course, you can use multiple members in the generic type.
 ```kotlin
 interface SetGenericSampleModel<T> {
     fun printTestString(data: T)